- HDI’s commercial activities are not licensed pursuant to the Creative Commons non-commercial license

 Recognized KCS Training and Certification

-- Consortium for Service Innovation (the owner of the KCS methodology and of the KCS registered service mark) does not recognize KCS training or certification from anyone other than the KCS Academy and its Certified KCS Trainers.
+- Consortium for Service Innovation (the owner of the KCS methodology and of the KCS registered service mark) does not recognize KCS training or certification from anyone other than the Consortium and its Certified KCS Trainers.

-- KCS Digital Badges are only offered to individuals that receive certification through the KCS Academy.
+- KCS Digital Badges are only offered to individuals that receive certification through the Consortium.